The evening will comprise the following:

 The film will include letters, photographs and presents sent from France to her family in Wakefield over a hundred years ago.
 Plus memorial pieces created by school children from Nellie's old school, Pinders Primary in Eastmoor.

-Guests of Honour: Members of Nellie Spindler's family will be present along with the Mayor of Wakefield.
+Guests of Honour: Members of Nellie Spindler's family will be present along with David Dinmore MBE, Deputy Lieutenant of West Yorkshire and the Mayor of Wakefield.